basic-alignment.RmdThis vignette describes the main functions of the alto

 sufficient for illustrating the package.

-The arguments to run_lda_models
+The arguments to run_lda_models are the matrix

-and a list of lists, lda_params
+x and a list of lists, lda_params, which

 specifies how hyperparameters are to be varied across the sequence of